skypilot-org/skypilot/docs/source/reservations/existing-clusters.rst

       SSH_KEY=path/to/ssh/key
       sky local up --ip $IP_FILE --username $SSH_USERNAME --key-path $SSH_KEY

-   SkyPilot will deploy a Kubernetes cluster on the remote machines, setup GPU support, configure Kubernetes credentials on your local machine, and set up SkyPilot to operate with the new cluster.
+   SkyPilot will deploy a Kubernetes cluster on the remote machines, set up GPU support, configure Kubernetes credentials on your local machine, and set up SkyPilot to operate with the new cluster.

    Example output of ``sky local up``: